Quick Answer

 4. Test on multiple phones before printing

 See the tutorial for detailed steps.
-No account required—the code downloads immediately.
+No account required, and the code downloads immediately.

 Where to Use a LinkedIn QR Code